shawntz/eyeris/README.md

 <div class="alert alert-light" style="padding-bottom: 0;">

-If you use the `eyeris` package in your research, please cite it!
+If you use the `eyeris` package in your research, please consider citing our preprint!

 Run the following in R to get the citation: